operator-framework/operator-sdk/website/content/en/docs/contribution-guidelines/releasing.md

 - `website/content/en/docs/upgrading-sdk-version/v1.3.0.md`: commit changes (created by changelog generation).
 - `website/config.toml`: commit changes (modified by release script).

-Commit these changes and push:
+Commit these changes and push to your remote (assuming your remote is named `origin`):

 ```sh
 git add --all